 Lemon Tree Hostel – Another hostel with a great location, good staff, and great price.
 Like Art Hostel, this hostel only has dorm rooms available too.
 The area it is located is a bit quieter too if that is something you are looking for as well.
 It’s a bit further to some of the attractions and the train/bus station than some of the other listed options but not adversely so. | [Click here to Check Latest Prices]

 Where to eat when Visiting Auschwitz

-In the actual town of Oświęcim there are quite a few options but for those just visiting the camp, the options are a bit more limited.
+In the actual town of Oświęcim there are quite a few options, but for those just visiting the camp, the options are more limited.